basecamp/handbook/code-of-conduct.md

-# Basecamp Code of Conduct
+# Hyko Code of Conduct

 ## Our Pledge

-In the interest of fostering an inclusive and safe workplace, Basecamp pledges to be a harassment- and discrimination-free space for everyone, regardless of age, disability, ethnicity, gender identity or expression, nationality, neurotype, personal appearance, political affiliation, professional background, race, religion, or sexual identity or orientation.
+In the interest of fostering an inclusive and safe workplace, Hyko pledges to be a harassment- and discrimination-free space for everyone, regardless of age, disability, ethnicity, gender identity or expression, nationality, neurotype, personal appearance, political affiliation, professional background, race, religion, or sexual identity or orientation.

 ## Our Standards